Dunjunmstr/booruMirror/README.md

 # booruMirror
-A utility written in Python 2.7 utilizing Flask, HTML, and Javascript to mirrors imageboards locally by iterating through their entire database and grabbing everything it sees.
+A utility written in Python 3.7 (Originally in 2.7 and hastily migrated to 3.7) utilizing Flask, HTML, and Javascript to mirror imageboards locally by iterating through their entire database and grabbing everything it sees.
 This allows for users to customize their searches and execute searches based on their own computing power, not through subscription-based throttling.
 Currently only supports Danbooru (The API seems positively worthless, which makes this approach perfect); a WIP.

 # Usage
 The directory structure is still a WIP, and tests don't quite work yet, but for now the basic functionality should work.
 From the booruMirror directory, run: